 - An injury was caused by the negligence

 - The injury resulted in significant damages

 Proving negligence can be complex.
 Trusting your case to a skilled medical malpractice attorney can help your chances of recovery.
-Our attorneys at Templeton Smithee Hayes Heinrich & Russell, LLP are skilled in handling a wide variety of medical malpractice cases.
+The attorneys at Templeton Smithee Hayes Heinrich & Russell, LLP, are skilled in handling a wide variety of medical malpractice cases.

 Our medical malpractice services include situations involving:

 - Brain damage